SolarCircleUK/SolarCircleUK-Main/README.md

-# ☀️ Solar Circle
+# ☀️ LiveVolt

 ### Real data.
 Shared simply.

-Welcome to the digital home of **Solar Circle**.
+Welcome to the digital home of **LiveVolt**.
 This is an independent data project dedicated to providing a transparent window into real-world solar performance in the UK.

 ## 🎯 The Mission
 Most solar information is hidden behind sales pitches and estimates.
 We believe the best way to understand solar is to see it in action.
 By sharing the live generation data from real UK households, we provide neighbors and researchers with the real data, shared simply.